Data-Centric Foundation Models in Computational Healthcare: A Survey: Data Quantity

-In addition to general FMs, leveraging healthcare-focused FMs represents a reasonable direction for pursuing data efficiency, significantly reducing the data requirement in downstream healthcare applications.
-To illustrate, REMEDIS~\cite{azizi2023robust}, a data-efficient training strategy combining large-scale supervised transfer learning with self-supervised learning, demands minimal task-specific customization.
-REMEDIS requires only 1–33\% of downstream data for fine-tuning to match the performance of supervised models retrained using all available data in out-of-distribution settings.
-As for medical text data, Mishra et al.~\cite{mishra2023improving} demonstrate that pre-trained medical text encoders exhibit promising performance, particularly in handling low-prevalence diseases.
-This finding holds promise for addressing data quantity challenges in other healthcare domains.
-Moreover, Yi et al.~\cite{yi2023general} introduce continual learning, including sequential learning and rehearsal learning, based on medical FMs as a practical and data-efficient learning paradigm, offering a promising avenue to tackle data quantity challenges effectively.
+In addition to general FMs, healthcare-focused FMs are increasingly designed for data efficiency in low-resource settings, including transfer-friendly representation learning and continual adaptation~\cite{azizi2023robust,dippel2024ai,mishra2023improving}.
+More detailed case comparisons are listed in \appref{appendix:ext-quantity}.
+In this context, healthcare-focused FMs offer a practical direction for improving data efficiency in downstream medical applications.
+Recent pathology and multimodal studies examine joint optimization of representation transfer, prompt/interface design, and domain-specific calibration under sparse-label and distribution-shift settings~\cite{boecking2022making,liu2023clip}.
+For example, REMEDIS~\cite{azizi2023robust} combines large-scale supervised transfer learning with self-supervised learning to reduce data requirements.
+It achieves comparable performance to fully supervised models in out-of-distribution settings using only 1-33\% of downstream data.
+Similarly, Dippel et al.~\cite{dippel2024ai} train an unsupervised anomaly detection FM that outperforms supervised models, especially for rare diseases.
+BrainSegFounder~\cite{cox2024brainsegfounder}, a neuroimage segmentation FM pre-trained with generally healthy brain MRI images, shows great potential in reducing the data required for downstream fine-tuning.
+As for medical text data, Mishra et al.~\cite{mishra2023improving} report that pre-trained medical text encoders perform well on low-prevalence diseases, supporting their use in addressing data quantity challenges across healthcare domains.
+Moreover, Yi et al.~\cite{yi2023general} introduce continual learning (including sequential learning and rehearsal learning) based on medical FMs as a data-efficient learning paradigm for this setting.